-PARP members are members of the public appointed by the Minister responsible for BC Assessment, currently the Minister of Community, Sport & Cultural Development.
+PARP members are members of the public appointed by the Minister responsible for BC Assessment, currently the Minister of Municipal Affairs and Housing.
 At this level, the appeal is called a review or complaint.
 Any person is entitled to file a complaint about their own or another assessment on the grounds set out in s.
 32 of the

 Assessment Act and to have that assessment reviewed by a PARP.